 3.2.1 Objective 2.1.
 Supporting EU policy development.

-ENISA will continue to provide the Commission and the MS with high quality information, data and advice to support policymaking having an EU dimension.
+ENISA will continue to provide the Commission and the MS with high quality information, data and advice

 In the policy development area the Agency will cooperate with public and private stakeholders to develop insights, consolidate views and provide recommendations in areas where the EU take action to further develop its policy.
 Examples include Certification and DSM.